 This is my favorite.
 Metaphors and similes are fun and they save time and word-count.

+That is not to say you can’t use any jargon.
+For the words you do keep, just add a sentence or two explaining what the term means.
 Try it.
-Your posts will get read and people will learn something from you.
+Your posts will more likely be read to the end, and people will learn something from you.
 They will also know you are someone they can understand, and they will turn to you for answers.